Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Gillars was imprisoned; Joyce hanged.

-After the war ended in 1945, Toguri again applied to return to the United States.
+Wanting to return to the U.S., Iva found that the same lack of documentation that had trapped her in Japan before the war interfered with her getting a passport.
+After she had waited more than a year, the State Department issued a ruling that it had “no objection at all” to her being issued a passport.

+When it became known in the U.S. that her return was imminent, a number of people expressed opposition, but none more vocally than Walter Winchell.
+From his bully pulpit as the most powerful newspaper columnist and radio commentator of his time, Winchell didn’t just call for Iva to be kept out of the country, he demanded that she be prosecuted for treason.
+Joining in the chorus of “let’s get Iva,” J. Edgar Hoover requested the help of anyone who could assist the FBI in proving she was ‘Tokyo Rose.’

 The Japanese press had identified her as Tokyo Rose, so the U.S. Army authorities arrested her.
 The Federal Bureau of Investigation and the Army Counterintelligence Corps began an extensive investigation of her broadcasts, but concluded that she had not committed crimes against the U.S. and should not be prosecuted.

 American veterans groups and noted broadcaster Walter Winchell learned of this and became outraged that the woman they thought of as “Tokyo Rose” wanted to return to America.
 They demanded that the woman they considered a traitor be arrested and tried, not welcomed back.